d0rc/agent-os/README.md

 - High-performance multi-agent execution environment for mixed compute
 - A set of tools to facilitate Monte-Carlo search in semantic spaces with real-world grounding, for laptops

+## Notes on special features

+- Automatic requests batching already hear, now with latency of 50ms, but we'll make this a tunable;
+- Yes, there is a way to automatically discover maximum batch size for given model, but it would require a benchmarking suite start-up mode - quite easy, but not a priority.

 ### Coming Soon:

 - Plugins to support automated or user-controlled rent of servers